 Figure 5.2: The Add Tag Dialog

 To create tags in the Control Panel, select the site that you want to create tags for, and select Tags.
 From this screen, you will be able to view any existing tags and make new ones.
 To create a new tag, simply click Add Tag.
 You’ll then be asked for the name of the tag, and you’ll have the ability to set permissions for viewing or managing the tag.
 You can also add properties to a tag.
 Properties basically act like tags for your tags.
 Structurally, properties are key-value pairs associated with specific tags that provide information about your tags.
 You can edit existing tags from the Tags window of on the Control Panel.
 You can change the tag name, change the tag’s permissions, delete the tag, or add properties.

 Tags are not the only portal-wide mechanism for describing content: you can also use categories.

 Categories are similar in concept to tags, but are designed for use by administrators, not regular users.
 Hierarchies of categories can be created, and categories can be grouped together in vocabularies.
 While tags represent an ad hoc method for users to group content together, categories exist to allow administrators to organize content in a more official, hierarchical structure.
 You can think of tags like the index of a book and categories like its table of contents.
 Both serve the same purpose: to help users find the information they seek.

-Liferay 6.1 added several new features to vocabularies and categories.
-We mentioned a few of these already when we were discussing the Allow Multiple Categories and Required checkboxes for vocabularies and categories.
-The three new features are targeted vocabularies, single/multi-valued vocabularies, and separated widgets for every vocabulary.
+There are a several new enhancements to vocabularies and categories in Liferay 6.1.
+The three main features are targeted vocabularies, single/multi-valued vocabularies, and separated widgets for every vocabulary.